soitun/inferx/test/script/docling/README.md

 This tool converts document files to markdown format using Docling's remote VLM backend, then optimizes the output for KV cache efficiency in LLM processing.
 It supports:

 1. **Docling LLM processing**: Uses remote Qwen3-Coder-Next-FP8 model instead of local CPU
+2. **LLM-optimized format**: System instructions integrated for direct LLM prompt usage
-2. **DSPy optimization** (optional): Compresses markdown using LLM-based whitespace optimization
+3. **DSPy optimization** (optional): Compresses markdown using LLM-based whitespace optimization
-3. **Lossless compression** (default/fallback): Safe whitespace normalization without content changes
+4. **Lossless compression** (default/fallback): Safe whitespace normalization without content changes
-4. **Batch processing**: Recursively processes all files in an input directory
+5. **Batch processing**: Recursively processes all files in an input directory

 ## When to Use